 Construction principles for the information scientist: (6) Disconnect “who you are” from “what you are allowed”

-In this series of blogs, I reflect on the still-valid information engineering construction principles that guarantee better “information constructs.”
-They are sometimes, in the pace of advancing technology, a bit forgotten.
-Resulting in sometimes shaky or poorly maintainable and extensible “information constructs.”
-This time about the need to decouple identification/authentication (who you are) and authorization (what you are allowed to do).
+Still-valid information engineering construction principles guarantee better information constructs.
+They are sometimes, in the pace of advancing technology, a bit forgotten, resulting in shaky or poorly maintainable and extensible information constructs.
+This time, the focus is on the need to decouple identification/authentication (who you are) and authorization (what you are allowed to do).
 How many login combinations do you have in use?
 Probably more than 30.
-Still every day we struggle with login names and passwords for all those service providers we visit online.
+Still every day, people struggle with login names and passwords for all those service providers visited online.
 In theory, the solution is simple but in practice it is still laborious.

 placeholder